-The MRMPO's planning program funded by federal, state, local match and dues is expected to total \$246,427 (see Figure 1).
-Figure 2 below, shows planning resources anticipated by the MRMPO in the coming fiscal year, and their proportion of total revenue.
+The MRMPO's planning program funded by federal, state, local match and dues is expected to total \$313,391 (see Figure 1).
+Figure 2 below, shows those planning areas amongst which the funds are being allocated by the MRMPO in the coming fiscal year, and their proportion of total revenue.